 Six by Nico

-A clever, creative six-course tasting menu that changes completely every six weeks.
+A concept dining offering with a six-course themed tasting menu that changes every six weeks.

 - Provides: Vegetarian options (at least ¼ main courses), Wheelchair access